-10:126-6.13 Rest and sleep
+3A:54-6.13 Rest and sleep

-- (a) The provider shall plan a daily rest or sleep period for each child in a clean, safe area, according to the child's individual needs. - (b) Children under 18 months old and any child unable to walk unassisted shall sleep in a crib, playpen, cot, or bed with siderails, or on a mat at least one inch thick placed on the floor. - (c) Crib and playpen slats shall be no more than 21⁄2 inches apart. - (d) Each child shall have sheets, blankets and other coverings for his or her exclusive use, which shall be: - Immediately replaced when wet, soiled or damaged; and - Laundered at least once a week. - (e) During rest and sleep periods, only one child shall occupy a crib, playpen, bed, cot or mat at one time. - (f) Beds not used solely for a specific child shall have linens and blankets replaced with clean linens and blankets before each use. - (g) The provider shall ensure that each child below one year of age is placed in a face-up sleeping position unless a different sleeping position is indicated in writing by the child's health care provider. - (h) Sleeping equipment shall be free of pillows and soft bedding when occupied by a sleeping child below one year of age.
+- (a) The provider shall plan a daily rest or sleep period for each child in a clean, safe area, according to the child's individual needs. - (b) Children under 18 months old and any child unable to walk unassisted shall sleep in a crib, playpen, cot, bed with side rails or on a mat at least one inch thick placed on the floor. - (c) Cribs, port-a-cribs and playpen with more than 2 and 3/8 inches between slats or between the side and end panels are not permitted. - (d) Cribs with decorative cutout areas in crib-end panels or tall decorative knobs on the corner posts that can entrap the child's head or catch the child's clothing shall not be used. - (e) Mattresses shall be tight-fitting with no more than one inch between the mattress and crib. - (f) Drop-side latches shall hold sides securely and not be accessible by the child in the crib. - (g) Pillows, quilts, comforters, sheepskins, stuffed toys, bumper pads and other soft products shall not be permitted in infant cribs, playpens or port-a-cribs. - (h) When a provider has one or more bunk beds for the use by enrolled children, the provider shall ensure that no child under seven years of age is placed in a top bunk: - 1.
+Guardrails are required on both sides of the upper bunk; - 2.
+The upper edge of the guardrails shall be no less than five inches above the top surface of the mattress when a mattress of the maximum thickness specified by the bed manufacturer's instructions is on the bed; and - 3.
+A ladder shall be used for entering or leaving the upper bunk. - (i) Each child shall have sheets, blankets and other coverings for his or her exclusive use, which shall be:

+- 1. Immediately replaced when wet, soiled or damaged; and - 2.
+Laundered at least once a week. - (j) During rest and sleep periods, only one child shall occupy a crib, playpen, bed, cot or mat at one time. - (k) Beds not used solely for a specific child shall have linens and blankets replaced with clean linens and blankets before each use. - (1) The provider shall ensure that each child below one year of age is placed on their back in a face-up sleeping position unless a different sleeping position is indicated in writing by the child's health care provider.
+Such documentation of these sleeping positions shall be maintained at the family child care home.